Sparronator9999/YAMDCC/README.md

 Below are some planned features for potential future releases:

-- [ ] Re-work setup experience
-  - All MSI laptops appear to have one of two EC configurations.
-In the future, I plan to first ask which generation of laptop they have (10th-gen Intel or later, or 9th-gen Intel or older), then implement auto-detection of laptop generation in the future once I figure out when laptops with AMD chips started using the "2nd-gen" EC layout.
-  - This would probably need a re-write of the config system, making old configs incompatible, and therefore will probably be included in a v2.0 or later.
-- [ ] Switch to WMI for EC access
-  - This would resolve the reliability issues with attempting to access the EC separately from the OS (which probably uses WMI under the hood).
-  - An [msi-ec](https://github.com/BeardOverflow/msi-ec) developer has reached out to me with more information.
-  - This would also probably be a v2.0 feature.
 - [ ] Plugin system for additional optional features *(needs research)*
 - [ ] GPU switch support
   - Research for this feature has stalled.
 Since my laptop doesn't appear to